lucienwalewski/collaborative_filtering/README.md

 # Data

-The folder "delivery", provided with the project, should be placed in the root of the project (at the same level of the collaborative_filtering folder).
-It contains the data used for the project.
 ```

 ├── ensemble <- Predictions and features need for the ensemble model to work (of each model used in our analysis)